vlitejs/vlite/README.md

     <img src="https://yoriiis.github.io/cdn/static/vlitejs/logo.svg" alt="vLitejs logo" width="250" />
 </p>

-`vLitejs` is a fast and lightweight JavaScript library to customize and skin a video and audio player.
+`vLitejs` is a fast and lightweight JavaScript library for customizing video and audio player.
 Written in native JavaScript without dependency, it is built around an API of providers and plugins to extend these capabilities and keep the core with the minimal functionnalities.

 HTML5 video and audio players are automatically included.
 Other providers like Youtube or Vimeo can be loaded on demand with the [Provider API](./src/providers/README.md).
 Plugins uses the same logic and can be loaded on demand by the [Plugin API](/src/plugins/README.md).
 Others providers and plugins can be created and loaded by the library.